 Most authors write their documents in the word processor Microsoft WORD or something equivalent.
 Word processors add additional formatting information to the document that is not visible on the screen.
 We will eventually need to remove all of this hidden formatting since it is not allowed in HTML.
 However, we need to make some initial preparations so that any desired formatting will be preserved in the HTML file.
 Here are the preliminary steps that I recommend:

 - You want to replace straight quotes with smart quotes and double hyphens (--) with em dashes.
-In WORD 2010 you can find these options as check boxes in the menu File > Options > Proofing > AutoCorrect Options > AutoFormat and in the menu File > Options > Proofing > AutoCorrect Options > AutoFormat As You Type.
+In WORD 2010 and 2016 you can find these options as check boxes in the menu File > Options > Proofing > AutoCorrect Options > AutoFormat and in the menu File > Options > Proofing > AutoCorrect Options > AutoFormat As You Type.
 They should be checked in both places.
 In WORD 2003 they can be found in the menu Tools > AutoCorrect Options > AutoFormat (AutoFormat As You Type)

 - Using Find and Replace, replace ' by ' and replace " by ".
 This looks like it wouldn't do anything, but it activates the smart quote replacement.
 Similarly, replace -- by — (em dash) and - (space-hyphen-space) by – (en dash).